-Although most non-compete agreements that I've seen do not have such a provision, there are some employers who've gone to the trouble of inserting a clause in the contract stating that in the event that the employee breaches the non-compete (or, in legalese, "restrictive covenant"), he may be liable for a multiple of the billable work generated by the client that over the past year - and that has now been lost to the company/employer.
+In the employment context, (bearing in mind that the vast majority of the non-compete agreements that I've seen still do not have such a provision), there are some employers who've gone to the trouble of inserting a clause in the contract stating that in the event that the employee breaches the non-solicitation provision of the agreement, say, by poaching a particular client of the employer, she may be liable for a lump sum of money, typically a multiple of the billable work generated by the client for the (former) employer that over the past year.

 Unfortunately, there really isn't a clear-cut answer, or bright-line test because each such clause turns on its own unique facts.
 That said, New York State's highest court has weighed in on the factors that the courts must look to in order to determine whether the particular liquidated damages clause is enforceable or not, stating: